abcamiletto/flopper/README.md

 # Flopper - A FLOP counter for PyTorch

-An enhanced FLOP counter based on fvcore with additional support to custom modules and simplified API This tool is a lightweight wrapper around [fvcore](https://github.com/facebookresearch/fvcore) flop counter, which is a PyTorch based FLOP counter.
-It supports counting FLOPs for additional modules and provides a simplified API, which makes it easier to use.
+An FLOP counter based on fvcore with a more extensive support for any (we're trying) PyTorch modules.
+This tool is a lightweight wrapper around [fvcore](https://github.com/facebookresearch/fvcore) flop counter, which does all the work under the hood.
+We provide an easy to use API to count the number of FLOPs of any PyTorch model.

+It's going to be a bit slower than fvcore, but more accurate.

 ## Installation